Routing, scheduling, and proof for mobile teams

 Run the day's GPS log through snap_trace.
 Each matched edge carries road class, surface, speed, and timestamp.
 Use it for time-on-site reporting and dispute resolution.

 A focused subset of the catalogue.
-Click any card for the full reference.
+Click any card for the dedicated page.

 Other use cases